albar965/albar965.github.io/littlenavmap-faq.md

 The free StamenTerrain map theme is discontinued.

-You can select another map theme in the LNM menu `View` or you can use the new StamenTerrain which requires a free account at [Stadia Maps](https://stadiamaps.com/stamen/onboarding/create-account/).
+You can select another map theme in the _Little Navmap_ menu `View` or you can use the new StamenTerrain which requires a free account at [Stadia Maps](https://stadiamaps.com/stamen/onboarding/create-account/).
 Note that this service is free if you do not download more than 200000 map tiles a month.
 No need to use one of the paid plans and no need to enter credit card information.

-Download the map theme file [Stadia StamenTerrain.zip](https://www.littlenavmap.org/downloads/Map%20Themes/Stadia%20StamenTerrain.zip) and install it in LNM map themes.
+Download the map theme file [Stadia StamenTerrain.zip](https://www.littlenavmap.org/downloads/Map%20Themes/Stadia%20StamenTerrain.zip) and install it in _Little Navmap_ map themes.

-You will see a new `Stadia StamenTerrain` map in the LNM map themes list \(menu `View` -> `Theme`\) and a new entry `Stadia API Key` in LNM options on page `Map Display Keys` after installation and restarting _Little Navmap_.
+You will see a new `Stadia StamenTerrain` map in the _Little Navmap_ map themes list \(menu `View` -> `Theme`\) and a new entry `Stadia API Key` in _Little Navmap_ options on page `Map Display Keys` after installation and restarting _Little Navmap_.

 Sign up at `stadiamaps.com` and create an API key.
 Go to `Your Account` and click `Manage Properties`.
 There you can find the API key to access the map.
-Copy the key and insert it into the `Stadia API Key` in LNM options.
-Restart LNM and StamenTerrain is back.
+Copy the key and insert it into the `Stadia API Key` in _Little Navmap_ options.
+Restart _Little Navmap_ and StamenTerrain is back.

 Installation instructions and more information about map themes can be found in [Little Navmap User Manual - Map Themes](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MAPTHEMES.html) and